Vietnam.vn - Nền tảng quảng bá Việt Nam

 5.webp

 "Seeing the photo of the Deputy Commander of the Liberation Army of South Vietnam, the enemy knew for sure that there were Viet Cong in the hamlet.
 They gathered all the people to identify my face, then arrested me and imprisoned me in Hau Nghia (present-day Long An - PV).
 Through torture and sweet talk, the enemy still could not get anything out of me, so they had to classify me as a suspect.
-Once, when my mother went to visit, I cut off a lock of hair and sent it to her, implicitly telling the organization at home to rest assured," she said.
+One time, when my mother went to visit me, I cut off a lock of hair and sent it to her, implicitly telling the organization at home to rest assured," she said.

 6.webp